bitwisecook/vscode-iRule/README.md

 Removed unused files from inside syntaxes
 Fixed some typos in snippets

+### 1.3.1

+Improve the basic snippets to get some suggestions in

 ## Installation

 Copy whole files to a folder named "irule" under:
-Windows: %USERPROFILE%\.vscode\extensions
+Windows: `%USERPROFILE%\.vscode\extensions`
-Mac/Linux: $HOME/.vscode/extensions
+Mac/Linux: `$HOME/.vscode/extensions`
 Restart VSCode.

-OR you can install from marketplace: https://marketplace.visualstudio.com/items?itemName=yigituslu.iRule
+OR you can install from marketplace: https://marketplace.visualstudio.com/items?itemName=bitwisecook.iRule